tywang20/DCPT-DF/README.md

-# Deep Convolutional Pooling Transformer for Deepfake Detection (DCPT-DF)
+# Deep Convolutional Pooling Transformer for Deepfake Detection (DCPT-DFD)
 Source code of our paper "Deep Convolutional Pooling Transformer for Deepfake Detection".

 ## To test the model